 - Blockchain product designer – Under the supervision of the product manager, the product designer focuses on the user experience portion of a product.
 Following the business goals and objectives, they make appropriate changes to remove inefficiencies to improve user experience.

 - Blockchain project manager – Handling issues within the blockchain processes, the project manager overlooks security protocols, manages the transaction systems, and develops specialized features.

-- Blockchain researcher – Monitoring any new blockchain analytics, the blockchain researcher observes the entire blockchain ecosystem to discover new findings that can be pushed towards product development.
+- Blockchain researcher – Monitoring any new blockchain analytics, the blockchain researcher observes the entire blockchain ecosystem to discover new findings that can be pushed toward product development.

 - Blockchain journalist – Responsible for covering the latest news in all things cryptocurrency and blockchain, the blockchain journalist constructs all the content and reports, including newspapers, magazines, blogs, or even a brand.

 Many factors go into determining the salary range for a blockchain technology professional, including job title, location, and company, to name a few.
-To give you a rough idea, a remote blockchain UI/UX designer averages $75,000 a year, whereas a remote blockchain engineer averages closer to $154,550.
+To give you a rough idea, a remote blockchain UI/UX designer averages $75,000 a year, whereas a remote blockchain engineer averages $111,845.

 Blockchain technology is a way to record information and data that makes it easier to authenticate, harder to copy or replicate, and more secure.
 It’s a way to ensure that transactions on a digital ledger are legitimate and decentralized, without the need for the oversight or involvement of massive corporations or bureaucracies.

 Since degrees specific to blockchain technology are few and far between, many students study computer science, financial technology, information security, or a related field.
 These majors focus on blockchain subject matter, including intro to blockchain technology, foundations, use cases, crypto assets and decentralized finance, blockchain and cryptocurrency explained, and blockchain basics.